zephyrproject-rtos/zephyr/boards/x86/qemu_x86/doc/board.rst

 Overview
 ********

-The Zephyr Kernel uses the qemu_x86 board configuration to emulate Pentium-class systems running on QEMU.
-This board configuration provides support for an x86 Minute IA CPU and the following devices:
+The X86 QEMU board configuration is used to emulate the X86 architecture.
+This board configuration provides support for an x86 Minute IA (Lakemont) CPU and the following devices:

 * HPET